CamStan/test-docs/unifyfs-docs/docs/limitations.rst

 locking.
 Simply disable atomicity and data sieving and avoid using shared file pointers to get around this.

-Once UnifyFS does provide support for file locking to be enabled, only do so in the case that the application won't run properly without it.
+In the future, UnifyFS may add support for file locking.
+However, it is strongly suggested to avoid file locking unless the application cannot run properly without its use.
 Enabling file lock support within UnifyFS will result in decreased I/O performance for the application.

 .. explicit external hyperlink targets